-Then place an order dice in the bag for each Infiltrator unit, and deploy them in a similar way; Infiltrators may be deployed beyond your deployment zone, such that they are deployed beyond 12" of an enemy unit and outside of your opponent's deployment zone.

 Victory Conditions: You score 1 Victory Point for every enemy unit destroyed.
 You score 1 Victory Point for each unit that ends the game completely in a neutral sector.

-You score 3 Victory Points for each unit that ends the game completely within the enemy's sector.
+You score 3 Victory Points for each unit that ends the game completely in the enemy's deployment zone.
 If a unit crosses the line between two sectors, it counts as being in the sector worth less Victory Points.